the-technat/renovate-config/README.md

 Almost all is documented here: https://github.com/renovatebot/github-action

-The app has been created manually, the app installation should be part of the core repo.
+The app has been created manually and installed to all repos in my account.